Groundhog Days Returns

-No town celebrates Groundhog Day like Woodstock – not even Punxsutawney, Pa., home of the holiday.
+No town celebrates Groundhog Day like Woodstock – not even Punxsutawney, Pa., the original home of the holiday.

 February 2, the official holiday, is celebrated here with a traditional prognostication event on the town square that gets lots of attention from Chicagoland news outlets.
-But there’s more: Groundhog Days, February 1-4, is a series of events and engagements around the square.
+But there’s more: Groundhog Days is a series of events and engagements over four days around the square (schedule here).